alphatroya/KeyboardManager/README.md

 Simple wrap up for UIKeyboardNotification events

+## Deprecation notice

+During wwdc2021 event apple announce a [keyboard layout guide](https://developer.apple.com/videos/play/wwdc2021/10259/).
+This new API does the same thing in a more elegant and native way.

+If you target your app for iOS 15 and above, you better use this API for setup keyboard avoidance.

 ## Usage

 The framework introduces a KeyboardObserver object with helper methods that simplify working with UIKeyboardNotification data.